TAJassson/mhf_questlists_reader/README.md

 Now load entire questlist folder, not each single file.
 Added new listbox to show loaded file name.
 Added a label at the bottom of the form that works like a log.
 Added `Stored_Data` folder to store binary data.
-Don't delte this.
+Don't delete this.